-THIS CAUSE came before the Court on appeal, filed by Michael Labua (Labua), from the Order Denying Reconsideration of Garnishment, entered October 31, 2006.
-Upon review of the briefs, the record and being otherwise fully advised, the Court affirms the trial court’s ruling as set forth below.
+THIS CAUSE came before the Court on appeal, filed by NCO Financial Systems, Inc., as assignee of Citibank (NCO), from the Order Denying Plaintiff’s Motion for Entry of Final Judgment with Execution Withheld, entered June 21, 2006.
+Upon review of the Initial Brief, the record and being otherwise fully advised, the Court reverses the trial court’s ruling as set forth below.

 Therefore, it is,

 ORDERED AND ADJUDGED that the Order Denying Plaintiff’s Motion for Entry of Final Judgment with Execution Withheld is reversed and this cause is remanded for action consistent with this Order and Opinion.